IT4063-Spring2025/hello-github-assignment-nyamsijr/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- How to clone a repository to my desktop.
+I also learned how to commit and push my changes into Github.

 **I struggled with:** (repeat as needed)
-- .
+- I didn't end up struggling with anything in this assignment.

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- I did not require help from my intructor for this assignment.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 ## 📚 References and Citations